UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 4. Round the result of step three to six decimal places

 An example of this calculation is shown in [this](https://docs.google.com/spreadsheets/d/1AtNzHvn_0na1miktsF2vmmB5fRj2_y793r-j7_m7P8M/edit?usp=sharing) Google Sheet.

+It is possible that, over the life of this price identifier, certain situations could arise that would affect the validity of the index calculation.
+Guidance is provided below for certain situations, but voters are free to come to an alternative consensus if a flaw in the methodology is identified or an unforeseen event occurs.

+1. In the case of a stock split, the base price of the stock should be divided by the number of shares that the stock is being split into.
+As an example - if AMC issued a 4:1 stock split, the base price of AMC, 2.12, would be divided by 4 and the new base index price would be 0.53.
+2. In the case of a stock consolidation, the process is the same as for a stock split, except the base price should be multiplied by the number of shares being consolidated.

 **Before Expiry**